MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/submissions-user-reported-messages-custom-mailbox.md

   When you're finished, click **Confirm** to return to th **User reported** page.

-  > [!WARNING]
-  >
+  > [!IMPORTANT]
-  > - Currently, users who report messages from Outlook on the web using the built-in **Report** button don't get these before or after pop-up messages.
+  > Currently, users who report messages from Outlook on the web using the built-in **Report** button don't get these before or after pop-up messages.
 The pop-ups work for users who report messages using the Microsoft Report Message and Report Phishing add-ins.

 - **Email sent to user after admin review** section: The following settings are available: